papiodesu/leptos_book/src/server/25_server_functions.md

 }
 ```

-- Server functions are top-level functions defined with "fn」.
+- Server functions are top-level functions defined with "fn".
 Unlike event listeners, derived signals, and most everything else in Leptos, they are not closures!
-As 「fn" calls, they have no access to the reactive state of your app or anything else that is not passed in as an argument.
+As "fn" calls, they have no access to the reactive state of your app or anything else that is not passed in as an argument.
 And again, this makes perfect sense: When you make a request to the server, the server doesn’t have access to client state unless you send it explicitly.
 (Otherwise we’d have to serialize the whole reactive system and send it across the wire with every request.
 This would not be a great idea.)
 - Server function arguments and return values both need to be serializable.
 Again, hopefully this makes sense: while function arguments in general don’t need to be serialized, calling a server function from the browser means serializing the arguments and sending them over HTTP.

 There are a few things to note about the way you define a server function, too.